myc2003/Course3Assignment4/README.md

 ### Step 6
 ----------
 Identify the column headings corresponding to those that represent the mean and standard deviation for each type of measurement.
+These Variables were those with "mean()" and "std() in its name.

-Determine the column indices for these columns, the Activity_Type column and the Subject_No. column for subsetting the combined dataset.
+Determine the column indices for these column headings, the Activity_Type column and the Subject_No. column for subsetting the combined dataset.

 ### Step 7
 ----------
-Determine the average of each variable measured for each activity type and each subject.
-Rename the grouped columns with descriptive names.
+Determine the average of each variable measured for each activity type and subject.
+Rename the group by columns with descriptive names.

 ### Step 8
 ----------